btemplep/authzee/README.md

     resource_definitions,
     grants,
     request,
-    jmespath.search  # JMESPath search function or custom function )
+    my_search # JMESPath search function or custom function )

-# Step 6: Check the result
-if authorization_result["authorized"]:
-    print(f"✅ Access granted: {authorization_result['message']}")
-    print(f"Grant responsible: {authorization_result['grant']['query'] if authorization_result['grant'] else 'None'}")
-else:
-    print(f"❌ Access denied: {authorization_result['message']}")

-# Print any errors that occurred during evaluation
-if any(authorization_result["errors"].values()):
-    print("\n⚠️  Errors occurred during evaluation:")
-    for error_type, errors in authorization_result["errors"].items():
-        if errors:
-            print(f"  {error_type.title()} errors: {len(errors)}")

-# The evaluation result will show applicable grants:
-# 📋 Evaluation Results (for auditing):
+print(f"Authorization Result:\n{json.dumps(authorization_result, indent=4)}")
+Authorization Result:
+# {
+#     "authorized": true,
+#     "completed": true,
+#     "grant": {
+#         "effect": "allow",
+#         "actions": [
-#    Completed: True
+#             "inflate"
-#    Applicable grants: 3
+#         ],
-#    Grant 1: allow - request.identities.User[0].department == request.resource.owner_department
-#    Grant 2: allow - contains(request.identities.Group[?type=='department'].department, request.resource.owner_department)
-#    Grant 3: allow - contains(request.identities.Role[*].permissions[], 'balloon:inflate') && request.identities.User[0].department == request.resource.owner_department
+#         "query": "contains(request.identities.Role[*].permissions[], 'balloon:inflate') && request.identities.User[0].department == request.resource.owner_department",

-# The authorization result will be:
+#         "query_validation": "error",
+#         "equality": true,
+#         "data": {},
+#         "context_schema": {
+#             "type": "object"
+#         },
+#         "context_validation": "none"
+#     },
-# ✅ Access granted: An allow grant is applicable to the request, and there are no deny grants that are applicable to the request.
-Therefore, the request is authorized.
+#     "message": "An allow grant is applicable to the request, and there are no deny grants that are applicable to the request.
+Therefore, the request is authorized.",
-# Grant responsible: contains(request.identities.Role[*].permissions[], 'balloon:inflate') && request.identities.User[0].department == request.resource.owner_department
+#     "errors": {
+#         "context": [],
+#         "definition": [],
+#         "grant": [],
+#         "jmespath": [],
+#         "request": []
+#     }
+# }
 ```

-## Full Specification
+## Specification

-### Core Concepts

-**Authzee** is a policy-based authorization engine that uses a schema-driven approach to define authorization rules and evaluate access control decisions.
+**Authzee** is a highly expressive grant-based authorization engine.
+It uses JSON Schemas to define and validate all inputs and outputs.
+Grants are evaluated against the request and grant data using JMESpath to make access control decisions.
 The system is built around four primary concepts:

 - Identity Definitions
 - Resource Definitions
 - Grants
 - Requests

-#### 1. Identity Definitions
+### Identity Definitions

-Identity definitions describe the types of entities that can make authorization requests.
-These represent "who" is trying to access resources.
+Identity definitions describe the types of identities that a calling entity possesses to make authorization requests.
+These represent "who" is trying to access the resources.
 Authzee generally refer's to "who" as the calling entity.
-Each identity type has a unique name and a JSON Schema that validates the structure and content of identity objects.
+Each identity type has a unique name and a JSON Schema that validates the structure and contents of identity objects that are passed in requests.

 **Common Identity Types:**
 - **Users**: Individual people with attributes like ID, email, department, roles